Birds of Sint Eustatius (Netherlands 2025)

 From the Postal Bulletin:

-On January 12, 2024, in Romance, AR, the United States Postal Service® will issue the Love 2024 stamp (Forever® priced at the First-Class Mail® rate) in one design, in a pressure-sensitive adhesive (PSA) pane of 20 stamps (Item 581100).
-This stamp will go on sale nationwide January 12, 2024, and must not be sold or canceled before the first-day-of-issue.
+On March 13, 2025, in Springfield, MO, the United States Postal Service® will issue the Freshwater Fishing Lures stamps (Forever® priced at the First-Class Mail® rate), in five designs, in a pressure-sensitive adhesive (PSA) pane of 20 stamps (Item 486500).
+These stamps will go on sale nationwide March 13, 2025, and must not be sold or canceled before the first-day-of-issue.
+The Freshwater Fishing Lures commemorative pane of 20 stamps must not be split and the stamps must not be sold individually.

 How to Order the First-Day-of-Issue Postmark: